Paulo1312/amcofixer/README.md

 ### Usage

-If you have a rast, then clone the repository and
+If you have a rust, then clone the repository and

 > cargo build release